 The best idea is to start tracking where you’re currently at and look to reduce your daily insulin load until you achieve excellent blood glucose levels (i.e. average less than 5.6 mmol/L or 100 mg/dL).
 Once you normalise your blood glucose levels, you could keep winding it down further until you achieve your desired level of ketones.
 As your body heals and you start to reduce the amount of fat around your organs you may be able to tolerate a higher insulin load diet and a more nutrient-dense diet in time.

 a little more on the insulin load theory

 So is it all about the insulin load?
 What about calories and conservation of energy?

 In a metabolic ward context, we typically find conservation of energy / CICO holds true.
-If anything someone on a high-fat diet may be able to maintain their weight with fewer calories because fat is easier to digest and products less wasted energy (enthalpy).
-But in a free-living environment how much we eat is influenced by our appetite which is influenced by the nutrient density of our food choices as well as our levels of insulin resistance.
+If anything, someone on a high-fat diet may be able to maintain their weight with fewer calories because fat is easier to digest and produces less wasted energy (enthalpy).
+But in a free-living environment, how much we eat is influenced by our appetite, which is influenced by the nutrient density of our food choices as well as our levels of insulin resistance.

 This video gives a good overview of how insulin (either injected or from our own pancreas) affects whether we store fat on our body or release it to be used for fuel and how excess insulin can be problematic.

 Most people think of macronutrients in terms of carbohydrates, protein and fat as per the picture below.
 They think that if we eat too much fat it will be stored as body fat.
 But the reality is a little bit more complex than that.